rapidmethodstomata/rapidmethodstomata/README.md

 This folder contains bounding box coordinates for each stomata in a txt file, and labelled images.

-Move txt files and labelled images to “SpeciesAnalysedImages” folder in your Google Drive.
+Move txt files and labelled images to *Species*AnalysedImages folder in your Google Drive.